Poul Krebs

 Krebs is well-known internationally through tours in Norway, Greenland, France and the United States and has collaborated with numerous musicians.
-He is also a regular charity concerts for, amongst others, Kosovo victims, Muscular Dystrophy Foundation, environmental/green causes and for the Danish Refugee Council.
+He is also a regular charity concerts for, among others, Kosovo victims, Muscular Dystrophy Foundation, environmental/green causes and for the Danish Refugee Council.
 He is also a regular presence in biggest Danish music festivals, with songs in both English and Danish.
 In 2014, he was among the featured artists for season four of Toppen af Poppen on Danish TV 2 station.